 How Do You Make Old Fashioned Polish Stuffed Cabbage?

 Next, start with the filling.
 Fry the chopped onions with mince and butter, and season them.
+Mix it with the rice.

 Serve these delicious Polish stuffed cabbage rolls with mushroom sauce or tomato sauce!
 And that’s just perfect galumpki or golabki!